chook81/microsoft-graph-docs/synchronization/api-reference/beta/resources/synchronization_expressioninputobject.md

 # expressionInputObject resource type

-Represents an object to be used as input test data during expression evaluation in [synchronizationSchema: parseExpression](../api/synchronization_synchronizationschema_parseexpression.md) method.
+Represents an object to be used as input test data when the [synchronizationSchema: parseExpression](../api/synchronization_synchronizationschema_parseexpression.md) action performs an expression evaluation.

 ## Properties
 | Property	   | Type	|Description|